KaiWalter/automate-posts/posts/comparing-functions-dapr-aca.md

 ![Lagged scaling for Functions on ACA](https://github.com/KaiWalter/message-distribution/blob/main/media/2023-08-08-scaling-acaf.png?raw=true)

 Microsoft Product Group looked into this observation and provided an explanation in this [GitHub issue](https://github.com/Azure/azure-functions-on-container-apps/issues/33).
-When conducting the final battery of tests in October'23 this behavior was gone and Functions scaled as to be expected.
+When conducting the final battery of tests in October'23 this behavior was partially gone (see results below) and Functions scaled as to be expected.

 ### Solution Elements